 Why the Apartment Advantage Exists and What Shrinks It

 HOA fees reclaim a meaningful portion of that advantage.
-A 2-bed apartment in this market carries an estimated $2,637 per year in association dues, which covers building insurance, common-area maintenance, pool and fitness amenities, and reserves.
-Luxury buildings on Flagler Drive or in Palm Beach proper charge materially more, sometimes two to three times this figure, which can compress the effective short-term yield by 1 to 2 percentage points on its own.
+A 2-bed apartment in this market carries an estimated about $2,600 per year in association dues, which covers building insurance, common-area maintenance, pool and fitness amenities, and reserves.
+Luxury buildings on Flagler Drive or in Palm Beach proper charge more, sometimes two to three times this figure, which can compress the effective short-term yield by 1 to 2 percentage points on its own.

 HOA restrictions are the other consideration.
 Florida state law preempts local short-term rental bans enacted after June 2011, but that protection does not extend to individual condo associations.
 A building's declaration of covenants can prohibit rentals under 30 days, or under 6 months, regardless of city or state rules.
 Read the HOA documents and rental policy before you write a contract.